brevzin/brevzin.github.io/_posts/2025-07-26-ctp-reflection.md

 ## Towards a Library Solution

-The fundamental idea of the paper is that we take some value `V`, break it down into its constituent parts, define template-argument-equivalence in terms of those parts, and then reconstitute some new value `V'` out of those parts to ensure consistency and avoid any ODR issues.
+The fundamental idea of [P3380](https://wg21.link/p3380) is that we take some value `V`, break it down into its constituent parts, define template-argument-equivalence in terms of those parts, and then reconstitute some new value `V'` out of those parts to ensure consistency and avoid any ODR issues.
 That serialization and deserialization can be arbitrary complicated, but that's what it boils down to:

 ```mermaid
 graph LR